Adaptive AI-based Decentralized Resource Management in the Cloud-Edge Continuum: Abstract

 \section{Abstract}

-The increasing complexity of application requirements and the dynamic nature of the Cloud-Edge Continuum present significant challenges for efficient resource management.
-These challenges stem from the ever-changing infrastructure—characterized by additions, removals, and reconfigurations of nodes and links—and the variability of application workloads.
-Traditional centralized approaches struggle to adapt to these changes due to their static nature, while decentralized solutions face challenges such as limited global visibility and coordination overhead.
-This paper proposes a hybrid decentralized framework for dynamic application placement and resource management.
-The framework utilizes Graph Neural Networks (GNNs) to embed resource and application states, enabling comprehensive representation and efficient decision-making.
-It employs a collaborative multi-agent reinforcement learning (MARL) approach, where local agents optimize resource management in their neighborhoods and a global orchestrator ensures system-wide coordination.
-By combining decentralized application placement with centralized oversight, our framework addresses the scalability, adaptability, and accuracy challenges inherent in the Cloud-Edge Continuum.
-This work contributes to the development of decentralized application placement strategies, the integration of GNN embeddings, and collaborative MARL systems, providing a foundation for efficient, adaptive and scalable resource management.
+In the Cloud-Edge Continuum, dynamic infrastructure change and variable workloads complicate efficient resource management.
+Centralized methods can struggle to adapt, whilst purely decentralized policies lack global oversight.
+This paper proposes a hybrid framework using Graph Neural Network (GNN) embeddings and collaborative multi-agent reinforcement learning (MARL).
+Local agents handle neighbourhood-level decisions, and a global orchestrator coordinates system-wide.
+This work contributes to decentralized application placement strategies with centralized oversight, GNN integration and collaborative MARL for efficient, adaptive and scalable resource management.